 As fire poses an extreme danger to the health and safety of all members of the community, fire safety regulations and precautions are very important and must be adhered to at all times.
 The cooperation of each individual is necessary for the safety of all.
 The college publishes its fire safety statistics in accordance with the Clery Act.

-Smoking is prohibited in all campus buildings and within 25 feet of all buildings.
+Smoking, including e-cigarettes, is prohibited in all campus buildings and within 25 feet of all buildings.
 Evidence of smoking inside residences may result in disciplinary action that could call for house relocation or removal from campus housing.

 When a building fire alarm activates on campus, both campus police officers and the Amherst Fire Department respond.
 Residents must leave the building immediately and remain at the designated gathering point until their presence is recorded.
 Students who fail to respond appropriately to fire alarms are liable to disciplinary action which may include community service and/or a fine of up to $300 and house probation which could lead to house relocation or removal from campus housing.
 No one may reenter the building until the fire department determines that it is safe to return.
 Campus police will open and enter locked rooms to ensure that no one is inside and to check for the source or cause of the fire alarm.

 If a fire alarm activates and an individual knows the cause, this individual is required to call campus police from a safe location and explain what happened.
 If the fire alarm is activated by mistake (cooking smoke, shower steam, cigarette smoke, etc.), the individual responsible must be available to talk to campus police and the fire department.
 If the alarm is the result of negligent behavior (for example, smoking, leaving cooking unattended) the following disciplinary action will be taken:

 - First offense: a warning and/or community service

 - Second offense: community service and/or a charge of $100 for each individual being held accountable

 - Third offense: community service and/or a fine of $300 each.